Learning General Causal Structures with Hidden Dynamic Process for Climate Analysis

 To compute the partial Jacobian $\mathbf{J}_{\hat{g}}(\mathbf{x}_t)$ with respect to $\mathbf{s}_t$ while keeping $\mathbf{z}_t$ fixed, we disable gradient tracking for $\mathbf{z}_t$ by setting \texttt{requires\_grad=False}, and use \texttt{autograd.functional.jacobian} in PyTorch.

 \paragraph{Model Structure} We choose MICN \citep{wang2022micn} as the encoder backbone of our model on real-world datasets.
 Specifically, given that the MICN extracts the hidden feature, we apply a variational inference block and then an MLP-based decoder.
-Architecture details of the proposed method are shown in Table \ref{tab:imple}.
+The four module blocks of the proposed method are illustrated in Figure~\ref{fig:architecture}.